TencentAILabHealthcare/Few-shot-WSI/README.md

 ## Pre-trained models, Pre-computed features and pre-generated base dictionaries.

 We provide the pre-trained models, pre-computed features and pre-generated base dictionaries in this [link](https://drive.google.com/drive/folders/1rWX06NeWzPUtcA_IPE-n0eDVcz47Hiq2?usp=sharing).
 To use them, download them and put them in `wsi_workdir/workdir`.
+Refer to Pre-Training session at the end of this document for more details of the training scripts.

 # Usage